jeroends/velserv/README.md

 # velserv
 A TCP to Velbus gateway for Linux

+For use with the http://www.velbus.eu range of digital building control hardware.

+This TCP server offers a way to share the USB connection so that various software platforms to connect to the Velbus network simultaneously.
+For example, VelbusLink, OpenHab2 www.openhab.org , www.OpenRemote.org , HomeAssistant

 # HowTo
 Use GCC to compile the C code for your system